- Advertisement -spot_img

 No matter what style of leadership a manager, teacher, or parent possesses, there are ethical behaviors to consider in the relationship between the leaders and the people they influence.
 A true measure of leadership is the ethical influence the leader has on his or her followers, or stakeholders.

-An ethical leader is one that considers positive and negative views and the rights of everyone involved, as well as ensuring that decisions are made in an ethical manner and members are held accountable.
-The ethical actions of a leader enhance his or her credibility and integrity, which causes followers to trust.
+An ethical leader is one who considers positive and negative views and the rights of everyone involved, as well as ensuring that decisions are made in an ethical manner and members are held accountable.
+The ethical actions of a leader enhance his or her credibility and integrity, which causes followers to trust him or her.

 Employees, students, and children establish faith in their leader’s decision-making and the choices the leader makes by listening to and watching what they do.